razodeh/r16n/README.md

 > The same works on every locale you provide.

 #### `getTranslations(state)`:
-Returns the current translation object, just in case you needed it :stuck_out_tongue:
+Returns the current translations object, just in case you needed it.

 **args** :